phwl/elec3607-lab/labs/lab7-a64/README.md

 Download the [updated image](to be updated) and follow the steps in lab1 to burn the image.

 **Warning: Flashing this image will erase all data on the storage card.
 Please back up your code and any important files before flashing.
-This new image should support all **
+The new image should support be backward compatible with the old one.**

 After booting the new image, check GDB with:
 ```bash